EWA Awards

 I’m a student journalist.
 What can I enter?

-What’s the difference between the features, news and investigative/public service categories?
+What’s the difference between the feature, explanatory and investigative categories?

-The news category focuses on breaking news, current events or news analysis of a current event.
-Stories in the features category focus on human interest or building a narrative.
-Investigative/public service reporting uncovers a problem or wrong-doing and leads to change in policies.
-Our judges report that too many features submissions were actually investigative.
-Don’t assume you can hedge your bets by submitting an investigative package to the features category.
+The explanatory category focuses on explaining complex issues or current events in education.
+Stories in the feature category focus on human interest or building a narrative.
+Investigative reporting uncovers a problem or wrong-doing and leads to change in policies.

 How do I figure out how many stories to submit?

-Our judges say in their comments on multi-story entries and during their virtual final decision meetings that the determination of whether someone scores lower in an entry often comes down to the quality of every individual piece.
-It can make the difference in placing fourth or as a finalist, or placing as a finalist or winner if one article is substantially weaker than the others.
+Whether someone scores lower in an entry often comes down to the quality of every individual piece, according to judges’ comments on multi-story entries and during their virtual final decision meetings.
+Entry quality can make the difference in placing fourth or as a finalist, or placing as a finalist or winner if one article is substantially weaker than the others.
 If a piece isn’t as strong as the others, don’t enter it.
 Quantity does not edge quality.

 Do I need a letter of support or endorsement from an editor?